From exploring Windsor Castle to a River Thames Cruise, these are the best things to do in Windsor, England!

 Home to Windsor Castle, beautiful country walks, cute quaint shops and traditional pubs, it’s easy to see why Windsor is one of the most popular day trips from London.

 I had never been to Windsor before so I was excited to see where the Queen calls home and have a nosy around Windsor Castle.
-Grand doesn’t even come close to describing this place and it’s definitely one of the highlights on any trip here.
+Grand and opulent doesn’t even come close to describing this place and it’s definitely one of the highlights on any trip here.

-Getting to Windsor
+Getting to Windsor, UK

 Windsor is without a doubt one of the best and most popular day trips from London.
+A lot of tourists make this trip, especially on the weekend.

 If you’re catching the train, the best route is from Waterloo Station to Windsor & Eton Riverside.
 This is a direct train that just takes 54 minutes.
+As always, if you can, book your point-to-point tickets beforehand to save some money.

 If you live in west London, another route would be to get to Slough from either Ealing Broadway or Paddington, and then catch the train to Windsor & Eton Riverside.
 The route takes around an hour and 15 minutes.